• Skip to content

 Female Genital Mutilation

-The number of women with female genital mutilation (FGM) are released at local authority and CCG level each quarter and financial year, but includes all patients and all attendances during the reporting period where FGM was identified or a procedure for FGM was undertaken.
+The number of women with female genital mutilation (FGM) are released at local authority and sub-Integrated Care Board level, but includes all patients and all attendances during the reporting period where FGM was identified or a procedure for FGM was undertaken.
 Women or girls may have one or more attendances within the reporting period.
 The numbers also include newly recorded and previously identified women and girls.
 In some cases, women are identified during pregnancy and as a result can have multiple health care appointments relating to antenatal during the same quarter or financial year.
 Numbers are also rounded.
 Where the numbers are 1-7, the number is reported as five, and the where the numbers are above seven, the numbers are rounded to the nearest five.
 Thus numbers do not necessarily add up to the total when subgroup analyses are completed.

-In Hull, in the year April 2020 and March 2021, there were around 60 attendances of women and girls where FGM was identified or a procedure for FGM was undertaken with 50 individuals in total of which five were newly recorded.
+For Hull local authority, in the year April 2023 and March 2024, there were around 95 attendances of women and girls where FGM was identified or a procedure for FGM was undertaken with 80 individuals in total of which 50 were newly recorded.

-• Country of birth: Eastern Africa (10), Northern Africa (15), Western Africa (10), Western Asia (15) or the rest of Asia (5) with country of birth not stated for 5 individuals.
+• Country of birth: Eastern Africa (15), Northern Africa (10), Western Africa (30), Western Asia (20) and rest of Asia (5) with country of birth not stated for 5 individuals.

 Due to the reporting of rounding numbers and most of the figures for Hull quoted as five, it means that the true numbers are really anywhere between one and seven.
 Thus it is difficult to obtain precise numbers, but the information can give an idea of the number of new cases of FGM in Hull.
 However, it is difficult to ‘translate’ the nationally produced data by local authority into estimates of the total number of women affected in Hull due to the way the data is presented, although it is possible to examine the numbers over time to give an idea of the total numbers known to have FGM in Hull.
-This gives a total of around 190 women identified as having FGM who lived in Hull at the time (with the rounding mentioned above, the likely range is probably somewhere between 176 and 202 women).
+This gives a total of around 305 women newly identified as having FGM who lived in Hull (at the time of recording) over the last nine years (with the rounding mentioned above, the likely range is probably somewhere between 285 and 323 women).
 Some of these women may have moved away from Hull since, however, it is possible that some women previously identified as having had FGM who lived in other areas at the time could have moved into Hull.
+Over the nine years, there have been 555 women seen in total with 690 attendances, but some of these 555 women could have been seen on more than one occasion over different financial years.

 Financial yearIndividual patientsNewly recordedTotal attendances